Tanjeelur/Multilagual_Rag_System/README.md

 🌐 **FastAPI Server**: RESTful API with comprehensive endpoints
 📊 **Comprehensive Logging**: Detailed logging and error handling

+## Questions & Answers

+### 1. What method or library did you use to extract the text, and why?
+Did you face any formatting challenges with the PDF content?

+I used **EasyOCR** to extract text from PDF files by first converting each page into an image.
+The reason for using EasyOCR was its ability to handle complex scripts like Bengali effectively.
+The major challenge I encountered was that the provided PDF fonts were not Unicode-supported, which caused the text extraction to break down when trying to use **PyMuPDF** (for directly extracting text from the PDF).
+The Bengali text would not render correctly and would appear garbled.
+This issue was mitigated by converting the PDF to images first and then applying OCR.

+### 2. What chunking strategy did you choose (e.g., paragraph-based, sentence-based, character limit)?

+I used a **paragraph-based** chunking strategy.
+This was chosen to ensure that the extracted text maintains its context, as Bengali literature often has intricate paragraph structures that are crucial for understanding meaning.

+### 3. Why do you think it works well for semantic retrieval?

+Paragraph-based chunking works well for semantic retrieval because it keeps related ideas together, helping the model maintain contextual coherence.
+Since Bengali literature often has sentences that are interconnected, breaking the text into smaller chunks like sentences might lead to the loss of important context that can affect retrieval accuracy.
+This strategy ensures that when a query is made, the model retrieves semantically meaningful sections of the document.

+### 4. What embedding model did you use?
+Why did you choose it?
+How does it capture the meaning of the text?

+I used the **all-MiniLM-L6-v2** model for embedding the text.
+I chose this model because it is lightweight and supports Bengali vectorization, which was a necessity given the limited hardware configuration of my PC.
+However, while this model works well for many use cases, it does not perform optimally for more complex tasks, especially with languages like Bengali.
+A larger model, like **krutrim-ai-labs/Vyakyarth**, could improve performance by better capturing the nuanced semantics of Bengali text, as it is designed to perform better for specific languages and texts.

+### 5. How are you comparing the query with your stored chunks?
+Why did you choose this similarity method and storage setup?

+I compare the query with the stored chunks using **cosine similarity** between the embeddings of the query and the document chunks.
+Cosine similarity works well for this purpose because it measures the angle between two vectors, providing a meaningful indication of their semantic closeness.
+The document chunks are stored in a **PostgreSQL database** with the **pgvector extension**, which allows efficient storage and retrieval of vector embeddings, making it scalable and fast for semantic searches.

+### 6. How do you ensure that the question and the document chunks are compared meaningfully?
+What would happen if the query is vague or missing context?

+I ensure meaningful comparison by processing both the query and the document chunks with the same embedding model, ensuring uniformity in how they are represented in the vector space.
+If the query is vague or lacks context, the results may become less relevant, as the similarity scores could be low, or the model might retrieve irrelevant chunks.
+In such cases, improving the model with more specific training data or adding additional context (e.g., through conversation history) could help mitigate these issues.

+### 7. Do the results seem relevant?
+If not, what might improve them (e.g., better chunking, better embedding model, larger document)?

+The results are generally relevant but can be improved.
+One potential improvement is using a more powerful embedding models like **krutrim-ai-labs/Vyakyarth** and **gemini-embedding-001**, which would improve the semantic understanding of Bengali text.
+Additionally, experimenting with **sentence-based chunking** or increasing the **chunk size** could also enhance the quality of retrieved information.
+Ensuring a larger, more comprehensive document set would further improve retrieval performance.

+---
 ## Quick Start

 ### Prerequisites